jcrab/client-server/README.md

 Using this starter code, incorporate your code from class to implement a fully operational client/server application.

-Your application must accept any string from the client, but the server will respond with the same string, but in ALL CAPS.
+Your application must accept any string from the client.
+The server will respond with the same string, but in ALL CAPS.

 ## Pre-requisites